mihirmirajkar/SolrAbstraction/README.md

 By Mihir M Mirajkar

 email: mmmirajk@ncsu.edu / mihirmirajkar@gmail.com

+    For this project I have used example provided by Solr i.e. for techproducts.
+I have created a war file which provides abstraction and isolates client and the solr server.
+If anything changes in the solr servers just one file needs to be edited and nothing needs to be done on the client side.
+This is a small example of abstraction that can be achieved.

 ## Requirements for the project:

+For this project I have used example
 1. The solr server should be started using:
 ```bash
 bin/solr -e techproducts